hwixley/hwixley/README.md

 ## Hello there!

 - 🌱 I am currently working as a Technical Consultant at Daintta.
-Daintta specialises in cybersecurity, AI data intelligence, and communications security in the National Security, Law Enforcement, Telecommunications, and Health & Care sectors.
+Daintta specialises in cybersecurity, AI data intelligence, and communications security.
 - 🔭 In my spare time I like to build FOSS.
 I am currently developing a customisable CLI in bash to allow easy automation for daily tasks for developers including: development environment setup, git actions, and more (**Shell**).
 [Check it out!](https://github.com/hwixley/wix-cli)

 ##